 Panasonic FZ2500 versus Panasonic ZS100

-The Panasonic Lumix DMC-FZ2500 (called FZ2000 in some regions) and the Panasonic Lumix DMC-ZS100 (called Panasonic TZ100 in some regions) are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2016.
+The Panasonic Lumix DMC-FZ2500 (called Panasonic FZ2000 in some regions) and the Panasonic Lumix DMC-ZS100 (labelled Panasonic TZ100 in some countries) are two digital cameras that were officially introduced, respectively, in September 2016 and January 2016.
 Both the FZ2500 and the ZS100 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Panasonic FZ2500 and the Panasonic ZS100.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the FZ2500 – represents the basis or 100 percent across all the size and weight measures).
+The physical size and weight of the Panasonic FZ2500 and the Panasonic ZS100 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ2500 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic ZS100 is considerably smaller (49 percent) than the Panasonic FZ2500.
 Moreover, the ZS100 is substantially lighter (66 percent) than the FZ2500.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the FZ2500 nor the ZS100 are weather-sealed.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible comparisons there.